freedomofpress/securedrop-docs/docs/admin/deployment/landing_page.rst

 **What is SecureDrop?**

 SecureDrop is an anonymity tool for journalists and whistleblowers.
-As a source, you can use our SecureDrop installation to anonymously submit documents to our organization.
+As a source, you can use our SecureDrop installation to anonymously submit documents and other files to our organization.
 Our journalists use SecureDrop to receive source materials and securely communicate with anonymous contacts.

 **What should I know before submitting material through SecureDrop?**